 A state is said to be a safe state if the system may allocate the required resources to each process up to the maximum required in a particular sequence, without facing deadlock.
 In a safe state, deadlock cannot occur.
 If a deadlock is possible, the system is said to be in an unsafe state.
-The idea of avoiding a deadlock is to simply not allow the system to enter an unsafe state that may cause a deadlock.
+The idea of avoiding a deadlock is simply not allowing the system to enter an unsafe state that may cause a deadlock.

-Consider a system with 24 tape drives and three processes: P0, P1 and P2, P0 may require 20 tape-drives during execution, P1 may require 8, and P2 may require up to 18.
+Consider a system with 24 tape drives and three processes: P0, P1, and P2, P0 may require 20 tape drives during execution, P1 may require 8, and P2 may require up to 18.

 Suppose, P0 is holding 10 tape drives, P1 holds 4 and P2 holds 4 tape drives.
-The system is said to be in a safe state, since there is a safe sequence that avoids the deadlock.
+The system is said to be in a safe state since there is a safe sequence that avoids the deadlock.

 |Process||Maximum Required||Current Allocated|